Kidz First Children's Hospital

 Patients may be sent down or picked up from outside the Kidz First entrance, which has a small number of free short-term parks reserved for this purpose only.
 Please consider others and remove cars as soon as possible.

-Autopay stations are located throughout the carpark and Hospital main entrance.
+Autopay stations are located inside the main entrances of the Hospital main entrance.
 After validating your ticket you have 15 minutes to exit the carpark otherwise extra payment is required.

 Daily Parking Charges:

-Free parking for 15 minutes between 2pm - 8pm
+Free parking for 30 minutes between 2pm - 8pm (visiting hours)

-Between 2.00pm - 8.00pm visitors can park for 15 minutes with no charge.
-The visitor must leave within the 15 minutes otherwise normal rates apply.
+Between 2pm - 8pm visitors can park for 30 minutes but must leave within the 30 minutes otherwise normal rates apply.

 Hours of operation: 24 hours per day / 7 days a week